 How do you manage performance?

 The core of our approach to performance management lies with behaviour.
-The beliefs and excuses that create barriers to good performance management are common across sectors, professional organisations are no different.
-By changing attitudes towards performance management you can fundamentally change how performance management is approached and thereby improve the outcomes your people achieve.
+The beliefs and excuses that create barriers to good performance management are common across sectors.

 Performance Management Cycle